mhamza-khalid/CV_Generator/README.md

 - User-friendly interface for creating a CV.
 - Ability to input personal information, work experience, education, and skills.
-- Download the generated CV as a PDF.
 - Real-time preview of the CV as you input information.
 - Responsive design, compatible with both desktop and mobile devices.